tomtreffke/PiHole-on-K3s/README.md

 # Limitations

-This setup is working for a single-node cluster only.
+This setup is working for a multi-node cluster only, because PiHole is using 'low ports' for DNS and DHCP (No. 53/67), you will need a loadbalancer (MetalLB or K3s' LB) to route traffic to your pods.
+Having the services run on Nodeports/Hostport did not work out for me.

 # Install K3s on Raspberry